 As technology advances, the role of health information management is expanding and playing a more and more prominent role in health care.
 That is one of the aspects of the field that attracted Silva to the profession: the opportunities.

-Elmo and Jean Poole both generously remembered SLU's program in Health Information Management in their wills and, because of that gracious act, the program will be forever indebted to the couple for their tremendous impact on the program.
-By giving to the program in their will, Elmo and his wife Jean established an endowment fund.
+Elmo and Jean Poole both generously remembered SLU's program in health information management in their wills and, because of that gracious act, the program will be forever indebted to the couple for their tremendous impact on the program.
+By giving to the program in their will, the Pooles established an endowment fund.
 The fund was created in 2003 and named in their honor.
-Jean Raffley Poole was a graduate of SLU in 1955 with a degree in Medical Record Science.
+Jean Raffley Poole was a graduate of SLU in 1955 with a degree in medical record science.

 Learn more about SLU's health information management program.